hctel/angleiron/doc/protocol.md

   If sucessful: AUTHOK&sessionID&clientID&remoteIP
   If incorrect password: AUTHFAIL&NOPASSWD
   If unknown user: AUTHFAIL&NOUSER
+### NEWORDER
+Use to make an new order
+Example request : NEWORDER&IDcategory&IDclient&Statuspayed&Status&price
 ## Merchand frontend requests
 ### SHOWORDERS
 Use to list all orders